 Your microwave oven comes with audible signals that can guide you when setting and using your oven:

-- A programming tone will sound each time you touch a pad. - Three tones signal the end of a cooking cycle or Minute Timer function.
+- A programming tone will sound each time you touch a pad. - Four tones signal the end of a cooking cycle and seven tones signal the end of the timer function.